 For instance, rarely do people have sufficient vocabulary to describe the shapes and styles of prescription glasses and sunglasses, prompting GlassesUSA to add a visual search feature on their website.
 On Black Friday, this makes a difference—enabling your customers to find more, shop more, and buy more.

-4. Leveraging social media and community
+4. Leveraging social media and community to power visual search

 As more shoppers rely on social media for ideas on the latest in fashion, incorporating user-generated content adds another layer of familiarity and relatability.
 On Black Friday, this expedites purchase decision-making, even encouraging spontaneous purchases.